 Does Pet Insurance Cover Pre-existing Conditions?

-For most pet health insurance policies, the answer to this question is an unqualified “no.” But unlike most other policies, ManyPets does make one big exception: We’ll cover your pet, even for a pre-existing condition, if they’ve been free of symptoms and treatment for 18 months.
+For most pet health insurance policies, the answer to this question is an unqualified “no.” But unlike most other policies, ManyPets does make one big exception: We’ll cover your pet, even for a pre-existing condition, if they’ve been free of symptoms, treatment, and diagnosis for 18 months.

 Of course, we’d love to see your pet get covered without any exceptions — and the best way to make that happen is to get a policy when your pet is still young.